 Outcome Letter is the letter sent to the student that describes the outcome of the Conduct Conference or the Formal Hearing.
-This letter lists the violations the student is responsible for and the accompanying educational sanctions.
+This letter lists the violations of the Student Code of Conduct that the student is responsible for and the accompanying educational sanctions.

 Preponderance of the Evidence means that information, considered as a whole, shows that the fact sought to be proved is more probable than not.
-This is the standard used in adjudicating all disciplinary cases through the Student Code of Conduct.
+This is the standard used in adjudicating all disciplinary cases through the SCC.